diamondio/better-queue/README.md

 ## Task Management

-Tasks can be identified by an ID.
-If `task.id` is not defined, a unique ID is automatically assigned.
-This is particularly useful for more complex operations with tasks.
+#### Batch Processing

-For example, one thing you can do with the Task ID is merge tasks that have the same ID.
+Tasks can be identified by `task.id`.
+If it isn't defined, a unique ID is automatically assigned.
+One thing you can do with Task ID is merge tasks with the same ID.

 ```js
 var counter = new Queue(function (task, cb) {